sibson/vncdotool/README.rst

     vncdo -s vncservername capture screen.png

-More documentation can be found on ReadtheDocs_.
+More documentation can be found on `Read the Docs`_.

 Feedback
 --------------------------------